mrcjkb/haskell-tools.nvim/README.md

 ### LSP features not working

+If `hls` is unable to show diagnostics, or shows an error diagnostic at the top of your file, you should first check if you can compile your project with cabal or stack.
+If there are compile errors, open the files that cannot be compiled, and `hls` should be able to show the error diagnostics for those files.

 Check which versions of `hls` and GHC you are using (e.g. by calling `haskell-language-server-wrapper --probe-tools` or `haskell-language-server --probe-tools`).